embedly/embedly-docs/tutorials/simple.rst

 ----------------
 This is all well and good for basic usage, but you may find that you want to customize your embeds a little bit more.
-This is fairly easy to do with some optional parameters you can pass in to the Embedly jQuery script.
+This is fairly easy to do with some optional parameters you can pass into the Embedly jQuery script.
 Let's take a look at a few of them.
 ::